At B&A we employ a small but dynamic team who have a huge amount of experience and specialist knowledge in all planning

 Danielle graduated in 2013 with a Bachelor of Science in Geology and Geography, after her studies she traveled around Europe for 16 months.
-On her return she took up a position with Watercare as a sampling technician working predominantly in the field sampling from Auckland’s dams, rivers and reticulated water supply.
+On her return, she took up a position with Watercare as a sampling technician working predominantly in the field sampling from Auckland’s dams, rivers, and reticulated water supply.

 In early 2016 she started with Auckland Council in the resource consents team as a planner processing residential and commercial applications in both the rural and urban contexts.
 From 2017 to 2019 she also studied part-time, graduating in 2019 with a Postgraduate Diploma in Environmental Science with Distinction.